nbovee/shop-inventory/README.md

 # Shop Prototype Repository

-This repository is the development repository for the Rowan Shop & Pantry Inventory System To contribute, please read the guidelines here : [Contributing.md](CONTRIBUTING.md)
+This repository is the development repository for the Rowan Shop & Pantry Inventory System.
+It is built with Django and compiled for Raspberry Pi using the pi-gen tool.
+VSCode, UV, Docker, and WSL are used for development as they were easy to onboard inexperienced developers with.

 <div markdown="1">